letsgolesco/formatlyrics/README.md

 Ay what up it's your boy young junior dev aka old intern aka amateur expert

+# Why I made it - the long short story
 I found the lyrics for Moonhead by Hymie's Basement on songmeanings.com but it wasn't up on RapGenius, so I decided to copy-paste them over.
 The lines weren't capitalized though, and unformatted bullshit like that